phanphantz/ThaiTextCare-for-Unity/README.md

 | LowerVowels | สระล่าง |- ุ, - ู |

 ## Limitations
 - If multiple Glyph Combinations target the same glyphs, only the last adjustment will be applied.
-You can reorder combinations by selecting one of them and use the Up Arrow or Down Arrow buttons to prioritize adjustments.
+You can reorder combinations by selecting one of them and using the Up Arrow or Down Arrow buttons to prioritize adjustments.
 - ThaiFontDoctor doesn't modify the displayed text based on Unicode replacements.
 Issues like YoYing ( ญ ) and ThoThan ( ฐ ) incorrectly rendering with lower vowels like Sara Uu ( ู ) remain unresolved for now.
 - The multi-edit feature is not supported.

 # How to Install Thai Text Care
 You got 2 options for installing the library.
-Either via the package manager (Reccommended) or by donwloading this repository and put it in your Unity Projects.
+Either via the package manager (Recommended) or by downloading this repository and putting it in your Unity Projects.

 ### Package Manager Installation
 Installing the package via the Package Manager allows you to easily install or update ThaiTextCare as a third-party library.
 However, this method is not suitable if you wish to modify the source code.
 1. In UnityEditor, Go to **Window > Package Manager**
 2. Click + button and choose **Add package by git URL**
 3. Use this link to install the package: https://github.com/phanphantz/ThaiTextCare-for-Unity.git
 4. That's it!
 You're all set!
+Make sure to check out the example assets under **Packages/Thai Text Care/Examples**

 # Thai Font Modification using FontForge
 To modify your Thai font extended character glyphs to have the correct Unicode, follow these steps :